A Wednesday Scorcher. Hazy, Hot & Humid…

 Tonight:

-Mostly cloudy.
-Spotty showers are possible.
+Scattered showers and storms.
+Much cooler than recent nights.
 Lows in the 60s throughout.
-South to Northeast winds at 5mph.
+Northeast winds at 5mph.

 Friday: